NexaMerchant/upselling/README.md

 ```

 # Upselling Method
-> Base use NexaMerchant Cart rule, and use it for cost the price for order
+> Base use NexaMerchant Cart rule, and use it for cost the price for order, use special coupon code for the the order.